Conquest-Reforged/Indev/.github/ISSUE_TEMPLATE/terraforged-bug-report.md

 ---
-name: "[Conquest Reforged] Bug Report"
+name: "[TerraForged] Bug Report"
-about: This template is for bugs within the Conquest Reforged mod itself.
-If you are experiencing compatibility issues between Conquest Reforged and other mods please use our "Compatibility Report" template.
+about: This template is for bugs within the TerraForged mod itself.
+If you are experiencing compatibility issues between TerraForged and other mods please use our "Compatibility Report" template.
 title: ''
-labels: Bug, Conquest Reforged
+labels: TerraForged, Bug
 assignees: ''

 ---